10-Q 1 ftk-20230630.htm 10-Q ftk-20230630

 General

-Flotek Industries, Inc. (“Flotek” or the “Company”) creates unique solutions to reduce the environmental impact of energy on air, water, land and people.
+Flotek creates unique solutions to reduce the environmental impact of energy on air, water, land and people.
 A technology-driven, specialty green chemistry and data company, Flotek helps customers across industrial and commercial markets improve their environmental performance.
+The Company serves customer needs for both domestic and international energy markets.

-The Company’s Chemistry Technologies (“CT”) segment develops, manufactures, packages, distributes, delivers, and markets green specialty chemicals that aim to enhance the profitability of hydrocarbon producers.
+The Company’s Chemistry Technologies (“CT”) segment designs, develops, manufactures, packages and distributes green specialty chemicals that help customers improve their return on invested capital, lower operational costs and realize tangible environmental benefits aimed at enhancing the profitability of hydrocarbon producers.

 The Company’s Data Analytics (“DA”) segment aims to enable users to maximize the value of their hydrocarbon associated processes by providing analytics associated with their hydrocarbon streams in seconds rather than minutes or days.
-The real-time access to information prevents waste, reduces reprocessing and allows users to pursue automation of their hydrocarbon streams to maximize their profitability.
+The real-time access to information can prevent waste, reduce reprocessing and allow users to pursue automation of their hydrocarbon streams to maximize their profitability.

 Basis of Presentation

 The accompanying unaudited condensed consolidated financial statements reflect all adjustments, in the opinion of management, necessary for the fair statement of the financial condition and results of operations for the periods presented.
 All such adjustments are normal and recurring in nature.
-The financial statements, including selected notes, have been prepared in accordance with applicable rules and regulations of the SEC regarding interim financial reporting and do not include all
+The financial statements, including selected notes, have been prepared in accordance with applicable rules and regulations of the Securities and Exchange Commission (“SEC”) regarding interim financial reporting and do not include all information and disclosures required by accounting principles generally accepted in the United States of America (“U.S. GAAP”) for comprehensive financial statement reporting.
+These interim financial statements should be read in conjunction with the audited consolidated financial statements and notes included in the Company’s 2023 Annual Report.
+A copy of the 2023 Annual Report is available on the SEC’s website, www.sec.gov, or on the Company’s website, www.flotekind.com.
+The information contained on the SEC’s website and the Company’s website does not form a part of this Quarterly Report.

 10